 The Archives

 Visitors to the archives have access to more than 25,000 photographs, from the 1850s to today, and over 170 shelf metres of correspondence, maps, diaries, architectural drawings, albums, ledgers, ships-logs, deeds, and more.
 Our research room includes family histories; a small library of books relevant to the history of the area; microfilmed versions of regional newspapers dating back to the 1820s, many of them indexed for births, deaths, and marriages; and other resources for researchers of all kinds.
+Many of our collections databases are searchable online – we encourage you to have a look!

 The Site

-The Old Charlotte County Gaol was constructed in 1832 of grey granite blocks, 2.5 feet thick.
+The Charlotte County Gaol was constructed in 1832 of grey granite blocks, 2.5 feet thick.
 The gaol is a solid square building with austere jail cells in active use until 1979.
 Each cell is completely closed in by granite blocks except for a very narrow iron door, creating an atmospheric tour site and doubtless a claustrophobic experience for prisoners.
 Additional resource material can be found via this external site link.

 The Charlotte County Courthouse, a light-filled provincial and national heritage site, provides a markedly different experience from the gaol.
 Designed by Thomas Berry and built in 1840, this classical-revival style courthouse is the best-preserved example of mid-nineteenth century Maritime Courthouses.
 In the early years of its history, the Courthouse was the focal point for community activities such as elections, fairs, parades, and official visits.
 It was the oldest courthouse in continuous use until 2016.

-Our hours of operation for 2024 are:
+The Old Gaol’s hours of operation for 2024 are:

-June/Sep Tuesday – Saturday(10 am – 4 pm)
+June: Tuesday – Saturday, 10 am – 4 pm

 Very interesting history and beautifully maintained.